micirclek/ck-calendar/README.markdown

 supported, that will be changing.
 For now, the main thing that needs to be done to make things work is to set up a configuration object.

+To view a demo of the site, please go to http;//jpevarnek.net/ck-framework/.
+This may not be the latest version but should never be older than a couple days.

 The configuration object should be set up using the lib/ConfigGen object.
 It should be passed an array which can contain any of the following options: